 Solar energy is absorbed by Photovoltaic (PV) cells formed into panels, mounted on metal stands which are pushed firmly into the ground.
-The panels are arranged to face south to gain maximum irradiation from the sun.
+The panels are arranged together in rows to face south to gain maximum irradiation from the sun.
 Electricity generated by the panels is converted to the form of electricity used by National Grid and connected to the grid to provide a renewable source of energy.

 Green Energy and Climate Change

 There is widespread awareness of the need to reduce dependence on fossil fuels and an encouragement to increase the generation and use of renewable energy.
 The UK Government has committed to generating renewable energy, requiring over 3GW per year to reach Net Zero emissions by 2050.
 Stratford-on-Avon District Council declared a Climate Emergency in July 2019, with the Climate Change Action Programme targeting installation of 730MW capacity by 2030.

 The proposed solar park will make an important contribution.
 The proposed installed capacity is expected to be 25MWp which is enough electricity to power 5,623 homes annually, equivalent to 9% of homes in the district and save 5,379 tonnes of CO2 a year.